 Welcoming Pittsburgh is an immigrant and Latino integration strategy launched by Mayor William Peduto in 2014.
 The following year, Mayor Peduto released a comprehensive citywide plan that established nearly 40 community-led recommendations to advance welcoming efforts.
 The Mayor’s Office is leading implementation of the plan through cross-sectoral partnerships.
 Welcoming Pittsburgh is rooted in a commitment to ensure a more livable city for all residents.

-All for All is guided by the Immigrant Community Blueprint, a comprehensive, community-informed plan to help immigrants in Allegheny County thrive.
+The All for All Coalition is guided by the Immigrant Community Blueprint, a comprehensive, community-informed plan to help immigrants in Allegheny County thrive.
 All for All seeks to turn that plan into action through four pillars of inclusion: municipal engagement, families & youth, economic development, and civic engagement.
 By building trust between immigrant communities, public officials, and law enforcement, engaging youth and families, activating career pathways for immigrants, and advancing citizenship supports, All for All is shaping the Pittsburgh region into a truly livable community for immigrants and refugees.